f4exb/sdrangel/plugins/channelrx/chanalyzerng/readme.md

 <h3>6.
 Line or points only display on the 2D XY display (right)</h3>

 Use this button to toggle points display (on) or line display (off) for the 2D XY display on the right.
-The points display may yield a more visible graph when the distinct artifact is an aggregation of points.
+The points display may yield a more visible graph when the distinct artifact is an accumulation of points.

 <h3>7.
 Select trace intensity</h3>